Infineon/mtb-example-ota-mqtt/README.md

  7.0.0   | Updated to support OTA update middleware v4.0.0<br /> Added support for KIT_XMC72_EVK_MUR_43439M2, CY8CEVAL-062S2-LAI-43439M2, CY8CEVAL-062S2-MUR-4373EM2, CY8CEVAL-062S2-MUR-4373M2 and CY8CPROTO-062S2-43439 kits
  7.1.0   | Updated to support PDL v3.11.0
  7.2.0   | Added support for CY8CEVAL-062S2-CYW955513SDM2WLIPA
+ 7.3.0   | Updated to use v2.X of wifi-core-freertos-lwip-mbedtls.mtb; Disabled D-cache for XMC7000 based BSPs
 <br>

 All referenced product or service names and trademarks are the property of their respective owners.